Scorpion Research Laboratory Facilities

-The Scorpion Research Laboratory in the Division of Invertebrate Zoology, AMNH, is equipped with one Leica MZ16 and six Nikon SMZ1500 dissection microscopes, five with drawing attachments.
-Another Nikon stereomicroscope is available in the Starr Natural Sciences Building for use by visitors to the Arachnid and Myriapod Collections.
+The Arachnology Lab in the Division of Invertebrate Zoology, AMNH, is equipped with one Leica MZ16 and five Nikon SMZ1500 dissection microscopes with drawing attachments.
+Another Nikon stereomicroscope is available in the Natural Sciences Building for use by visitors to the Arachnid and Myriapod Collections.

 Leica MZ16